dwjoyce/pythonbook/chapters/Performing selection.rst

 Exercises
 ---------

 #.
+Modify your :file:`vip.py` program so that the code to increase the price is done for both ordinary and VIP seats (i.e. move this part of the code outside the VIP block, adjusting the indentation accordingly).

+#.
 Modify your :file:`vip.py` program so that the question, test and price increase for weekend seats occurs for both ordinary and VIP seats (i.e. move this part of the code outside the VIP block, and ensure the indentation is the same as the rest of the program).

 #.
 Write a program called :file:`kiosk.py` which prints out a menu of snacks to buy, e.g. Mars bar for 50p, Kitkat for 40p, Galaxy for 55p, Haribo for 30p (even better: make up your own items).
 Ask the user to type in a choice (it could even be "1", "2", "3", etc.), and print out the correct price for the item chosen.